mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 14 September 2025

-- The average temperature today is 13.52˚C,
+- The average temperature today is 13.93˚C,
-- With highs of 14.43˚C and lows of 13.15˚C,
+- With highs of 14.43˚C and lows of 13.71˚C,
-- It may feel like 13.23˚C with moderate rain
+- It may feel like 13.78˚C with overcast clouds
-- The wind speed is 7.72m/s and visibility is 4000m
+- The wind speed is 6.69m/s and visibility is 5000m
-- The pressure is 1004hPa and humidity is 88%
+- The pressure is 1002hPa and humidity is 92%
 - The sun will rise at 05:41 and set at 18:26

 <!-- weather_marker ends -->